HBCU & HSI Partnerships

 1st Semester Housing Scholarship: Scholarship will cover 1st-semester housing and may be eligible for the scholarship to be extended to 2nd semester.

 Flight to 1st Semester: All Accepted students will receive a scholarship covering their flight to attend the first semester.*

-*To be eligible, you must be admitted to Ross University School of Medicine.
+*To be eligible for HBCU & HSI Partnership benefits, you must be admitted to Ross University School of Medicine.
 Students who are residents of the state of New York residents must submit a Letter of intent in order to be eligible Students who are residents of the state of Florida are not eligible due to state regulations.

 - Oakwood University